Home The Methodist Church of New Zealand

 • Purpose of this Guide

-This property guide is provided as a reference tool for dealing with Church property.
-It is not a substitute for the Law Book or seeking legal advice in the case of property transactions that will affect the title or legal status of Church land.
+This guide serves as a practical reference for those entrusted with the care and administration of Church property.
+It is intended to support parish councils and property committees in navigating important processes and decisions, but it does not replace the Law Book, nor should it be treated as a substitute for seeking legal advice when property transactions may affect the title or legal status of Church land.

 Explanation of terms